Alro10/OpenCVTX2/README.md

 May 2018
 * L4T 28.2
 * OpenCV 3.4
-* Python 2.7 and 3.5
+* python 2.7 and 3.5
-* GStreamer support added to build script
+* gstreamer support added to build script
-* GStreamer OpenCV examples using the Jetson onboard camera
+* gstreamer OpenCV examples using the Jetson onboard camera